mdda/mdda.github.io/_posts/AI/2018-12-18-presentation-at-tensorflow.md

 and [the twenty first MeetUp, aka TensorFlow and Deep Learning - Dealing with tabular data](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/257155233/), was again hosted by Google Singapore.

 For my part, I gave a talk titled "Embed All The Things", which discussed how embeddings can be used in a wide variety of settings.

-Sam's talk showed the new TF tabular data interface for tf.data, and did a demo using a cross-and-deep network for the Titanic dataset.
+Sam's talk showed the new TF tabular data interface for ```tf.data```, and did a demo using a cross-and-deep network for the Titanic dataset.

 <!--